urschrei/MultiMarkdown/README.md

 For more information about csquotes see:
 <http://www.ctan.org/tex-archive/macros/latex/contrib/csquotes/>

-For more information about the Chicago "notes + bibliography" style see:
+For more information about the Chicago “notes” + bibliography" style see:
 <http://www.ctan.org/tex-archive/help/Catalogue/entries/biblatex-chicago-notes-df.html>

 For more information about the MLA style see:
 <http://www.ctan.org/tex-archive/help/Catalogue/entries/biblatex-mla.html>

-(The current version of the MLA style (as of the 6th of July 2010) will **not** work with the latest biblatex package.
+The current version of the MLA style (as of the 6th of July 2010) will **not** work with the latest biblatex package.
 If you wish to use it, you'll have to obtain it yourself.
 I suggest <http://groups.google.com/group/comp.text.tex/> as a first stop.

 Please also note that this configuration will **not** currently work with latexmk.pl (as of v4.15c), as it does not yet support biber.